You performed a search for: Areas of Interest: Volunteer from Home / Virtual

 What can you expect to do?

-• Be Curious and constantly seek creativity
+• Be curious and constantly seek creativity.

-• monitor social media accounts and respond to questions and comments
+• monitor social media accounts and respond to questions and comments.

-• assist with the creation of organic content (ideation, creative development, copywriting)
+• assist with the creation of content.

 • bring value based upon your experience and interests within the Arts social and advertising space